microfocus-idol/idol-rich-media-tutorials/tutorials/introduction/PART_I.md

 Media Server's *Activity* user interface is a single-page web application (tested in Google Chrome) intended for the display of running analytics on your Media Server.
 This app can be useful for both testing and demonstrating Media Server.

-*N.B.* The app makes use of two Media Server calls to get the list of channels and then to get the latest record for the channel you select:
+The app makes use of two Media Server calls to get the list of channels and then to get the latest record for the channel you select:

 - [`action=getStatus&showTracksStatistics`](https://www.microfocus.com/documentation/idol/IDOL_12_3/MediaServer_12.3_Documentation/Help/index.html#Actions/Status/GetStatus_ShowTracksStatistics.htm)
 - [`action=getLatestRecord`](https://www.microfocus.com/documentation/idol/IDOL_12_3/MediaServer_12.3_Documentation/Help/index.html#Actions/VideoAnalysis/GetLatestRecord.htm)